 - b.
+Command Decision Phase: Each player selects two (Union) or one (Confederate) Key Chits normally.
+Players will randomly select four (Confederate) and three (Union) selected Event chits from the remaining chits into the cup (for a total of five Event Chits in the cup from each side). - c.
 5:00 am to 6:00 am Command Adjustments: During the initial two Union turns, all Union commanders have their Command Ratings increased by two (+2).
 During the 5:40am turn, all Confederate Command Ratings are reduced by two (-2).
 During the 6:00 am turn, all Confederate Command ratings are reduced by one (-1).
 For example, during the 5:40 am turn McCulloch would only be active on a roll of 1-3; he would be inactive on a roll of 4-6.
 (The Confederates were caught off guard by the Union attack.
 Price and McCulloch were eating breakfast together when the Union first attacked).
-The Confederate Generals needed to get to their respective commands before they could issue any orders. - c.
-Union Reinforcements: Deitzler's brigade enters at 5:00 am in hex 1600. - d.
+The Confederate Generals needed to get to their respective commands before they could issue any orders. - d.
+Union Reinforcements: Deitzler's brigade enters at 5:00 am in hex 1600. - e.
 Confederate Artillery: The Confederate Artillery Phase is skipped in the 5:00 am turn.
 The Confederate artillery may fire but not move in the 5:20 am turn.
-The Confederate artillery functions normally starting in the 5:40 am turn. - e.
-Sharp's Cornfield & Routing: Each Confederate unit in Sharp's Cornfield and Sharp's Stubble field (south central area on the map, see page 12 picture), including partial hexes, take a Panic result the first time it is fired upon or attacked in close combat, if its modified cohesion is 3 or less after any normal combat result is applied.
+The Confederate artillery functions normally starting in the 5:40 am turn. - f.
+Sharp's Cornfield & Routing: Each Confederate unit in Sharp's Cornfield, including partial hexes, take a Panic result the first time it is fired upon, if its modified cohesion is 3 or less after any normal combat result is applied.
 This result is added to the normal combat result, so the unit gets one additional morale hit and retreat 3 more hexes.
 After the first turn in which the Confederates in the cornfield are fired upon, they no longer apply this Panic result.
 Normal panic rules would still apply to these units for the rest of the scenario.
-(The Confederate troops included a number of unarmed men.
-When the Union launched their surprise attack on the men breakfasting in the Cornfield, these unarmed men fled immediately, and this helped cause a panic among the armed troops).

-- f.
-Command Rules: Sigel is detached in this scenario and may not be activated by Lyon. - g.
+(The Confederate troops in the Cornfield included a number of unarmed men.
+When the Union launched their surprise attack on the men breakfasting in the Cornfield, these unarmed men fled immediately, and this helped cause a panic among the armed troops). - g.
+Command Rules: Sigel is detached in this scenario and may not be activated by Lyon. - h.
 Sigel's Rout: Historically when Sigel's units routed, they left the battlefield.
 However, it was certainly possible that they would have rallied and been able to be brought back into action and we feel it makes a more interesting game if the CSA has to worry about that possibility.
 If Sigel's infantry units are on the broken track and rebuild, they are placed on the south board edge in any hex regardless of the location of other units of Sigel's brigade.
-They may not be placed within 3 hexes of a CSA unit. - h.
+They may not be placed within 3 hexes of a CSA unit. - i.
 Victory Conditions: There are seven Victory Point Hexes.
 "Control" of a hex belongs to the side which currently occupies the hex or was the last to occupy the hex with a unit that has at least 3 SP. (you may not add up units to get the 3 SP) All such hexes begin the scenario under Confederate control.
 Victory Points also accrue for Union strength points that exit off the map at 10am or later.
 The Union player can also score VP for destroying Confederate supply wagons.